-In response to student and labour market demand, Douglas College experienced rapid growth from 2010 to 2014 making it the largest college and seventh-largest provider of advanced education in British Columbia, serving over 24,000 students each year (i.e., over 16,000 credit students and 8,000 non-credit students enrolling in one or more semesters).
-Approximately 12,000 credit students enroll in each of the Fall and Winter semesters and 6,000 in the Summer semester.
-Although domestic enrolments were flat this past year, enrolments for Summer 2017 are encouraging.
-The number of domestic enrolments have increased 3% over the previous summer.
+In response to student and labour market demand, Douglas College experienced rapid growth from 2010 to 2014 making it the largest college and seventh-largest provider of advanced education in British Columbia, serving over 23,500 students each year (i.e., 17,000 credit students and 6,500 non-credit students enrolling in one or more semesters).
+Approximately 12,500 credit students enroll in each of the Fall and Winter semesters and 6,500 in the Summer semester.
+Domestic enrolments continued to be flat this past year similar to many other Lower Mainland post-secondary institutions.
 For many years, Douglas College has experienced sustained and steady growth in international student enrolments, with over 90 countries represented.
-International students now represent 19.6% of annual credit course registrations.
+International students now represent 26% of annual credit course registrations.

-When part-time and full-time students are translated into full-time equivalent students (FTE), Douglas College serves just over 10,000 FTE students annually.
-Of those 10,000 FTE, 7,100 FTEs are domestic students in credit programs that the provincial government funds.
-The remainder are international students (1,900 FTE), who pay the full cost of their education through international tuition fees, and non-credit students (1,000 FTE), who pay the full cost of continuing educational programs or receive training through the College's Training Group.
-The Training Group is a self-funded contract training branch that serves the private and public sector.
+When part-time and full-time students are translated into full-time equivalent students (FTE), Douglas College serves just over 10,700 FTE students annually.
+Of those 10,700 FTE, 7,100 are domestic students in credit programs, and 1,000 are domestic students in non-credit programs offered through Continuing Education or by the Douglas College Training Group.
+The remainder are international students (2,600 FTE), who pay the full cost of their education through international tuition fees.

-FTE Enrolment (Including International, CE, and Contract Training) Fiscal Years 2015/16 and 2016/17
+FTE Enrolment (Including International, CE, and Contract Training) Fiscal Years 2016/17 and 2017/18

-2015/16 2016/17
+2016/17 2017/18

-Business 373 369
+Business 369 347

-Health and human services 1,686 1,596
+Health and human services 1,600 1,587

-Performing arts 192 204
+Performing arts 204 193

-Science 596 590
+Science 596 629

-University transfer programs 4,420 4,479
+University transfer programs 4,551 4,524

-Developmental programs 465 375
+Developmental programs 293 286

-Training Group 453 479
+Training Group 479 547

-Subtotal: Countable towards Ministry target 8,185 8,092
+Subtotal: Countable towards Ministry target 8,092 8,113

-International education 1,658 1,943
+International education 1,943 2,604

-Total 9,843 10,035
+Total 10,035 10,717

-\FTE for Business, Health and Human Services, Performing Arts, and Science reflect FTE for closed enrolment, selective entry and CE programs only within those areas.
+^{}FTE for Business, Health and Human Services, Performing Arts, and Science reflect FTE for closed enrolment, selective entry and CE programs only within those areas.
 FTE generated by University transfer programs within each of those areas is aggregated under the heading "University Transfer Programs".